- Hi, I am Akshay Bansal, a Chartered Accountant (CA) who joined KPMG as a fresher.

-I was selected by at least 4 large Indian companies (Infosys, TCS) in the campus placement program organised by the Indian Institute of Chartered Accountants (ICAI).
+I was selected by at least 4 large Indian companies (Infosys, TCS) in the campus placement program organized by the Indian Institute of Chartered Accountants (ICAI).
 But my plan was to only work for one of the ‘Big 4’ firms and make moves depending on my inclination.

 Thankfully I was able to start my career with KPMG in Audit & Assurance.
-I got the opportunity to work with some of the best minds, teams and companies like Philips, Motorola, and Genpact.
+I got the opportunity to work with some of the best minds, teams, and companies like Philips, Motorola, and Genpact.

 KPMG was a great learning streak for me.
 But after two years I realized that I couldn’t slog for 15-16 hours a day for too long.